thinkst/canarytools-docs/docs/incidents/incident-objects.md

 Triggered by any attempt to authenticate to the MS-SQL Server module.

-SQL Server supports multiple authentication modes, and the fields that come through depend on the mode.
+SQL Server supports multiple authentication modes, and the fields that come through depending on the mode.

 <div class="section-container">
   <div class="details-content">